Key Questions Answered in this Section

 - Degradation: Wheat straw is susceptible to moisture absorption, which can lead to mold growth, spoilage, and loss of energy content during storage.

 - Space Requirements: Large volumes of straw require substantial storage space, which may not be available or economically viable for small farmers.
+Proper storage ensures that wheat straw briquettes and pellets maintain their quality, facilitating efficient transport and logistics to various regions.

 - Processing Challenges: